SpongePowered/SpongeVanilla/CONTRIBUTING.md

 3. Create a new branch in your fork.
 Name it something relevant to the task.
 4. Make your changes, and test them to be sure everything works as expected.
 5. Commit your changes with a descriptive message.
-6. Create a pull request on GitHub, cleary describing what your code does.
+6. Create a pull request on GitHub, clearly describing what your code does.

 Please squash your pull request to a single commit, unless the changes need to be separated for clarity.